-Nearly 32 Senior Superintendents of Police (SSP) have filed a Fundamental Rights petition against the promotion awarded to DIG Jasin Arachchi.
+Nearly 32 Senior Superintendents of Police (SSPs) have filed a fundamental rights (FR) petition against the promotion awarded to DIG Jasin Arachchi.

-Commenting on the matter, former UNP Provincial Councilor, Shanthini Kongahage, extended her party’s support to the Police officer who is currently facing opposition to her promotion.
+Commenting on the matter, former UNP Provincial Councillor Shanthini Kongahage extended her party’s support to the police officer who is currently facing opposition to her promotion.

-Speaking to reporters in Kandy, Kongahage explained that under the UNP Government the 19th Amendment was introduced which enabled the National Police Commission to operate free of political influence.
+Speaking to reporters in Kandy, Kongahage explained that under the UNP Government, the 19th Amendment was introduced, which enabled the National Police Commission (NPC) to operate free of political influence.

 Highlighting the experience and professional conduct that officer Jasin Arachchi has demonstrated throughout her career, Kongahage expressed her confidence that the DIG would continue to carry out her duties to the best of her ability.